-- title (str) The title of the dialog window. - message (str) The message to display. - on_result (Optional[DialogResultHandler[None]]) A callback that will be invoked when the user selects an option on the dialog.
+- title (str) The title of the dialog window. - message (str) The message to display. - on_result (DialogResultHandler[None] / None) DEPRECATED await the return value of this method.

 An awaitable Dialog object.
 The Dialog object returns None when the user presses the 'OK' button.